Blueberry Pie Quick Bread

 But if neither of these apply to you, I really, really recommend that you pick up some almond paste or even marzipan.

-You should be able to find one or the other in the baking aisle of major grocery stores, or pick it up from Amazon (above links are affiliate).
+You should be able to find one or the other in the baking aisle of major grocery stores or pick it up from Amazon (the above links are affiliates).

 The unexpected almond crumble really adds a great new flavor and a crumbly deliciousness to the bread.